fnifni/teleport/docs/3.0/admin-guide.md

     # certificates
     listen_addr: 0.0.0.0:3025

+    # The optional DNS name the auth server if locataed behind a load balancer.
+    # (see public_addr section below)
+    public_addr: auth.example.com:3025

     # Pre-defined tokens for adding new nodes to a cluster.
 Each token specifies
     # the role a new node will be allowed to assume.
 The more secure way to
     # add nodes is to use `ttl node add --ttl` command to generate auto-expiring